jaakdentrekhaak/HTTP-client-server/README.md

 Activate the virtual environment: `source venv/bin/activate`
 ## Send requests to websites with client
 1. Start program: `python3 client.py`
-2. Fill in URI (or fill in a number for the default options)
+2. Fill in URI or ipv4-address
-3. Fill in the port (or press enter to use default port 80)
+3. Fill in the port (default: 80; own server: 5050)
 4. Choose the HTTP command
 5.  - For HEAD: response will be printed to the terminal
     - For GET: response will be placed inside 'received.html', which can be viewed in a browser